-Here the following is the list of dimension and attributes which are used in LuaT_FX-ja.
+Here the following is the list of dimension and attributes which are used in LuaT_EX-ja.

-- \jQ (dimension) As explained in Subsection 2.3, \jQ is equal to $1Q = 0.25 \,\mathrm{mm}$, where 'Q' (also called '級') is a unit used in Japanese phototypesetting.
+- \jQ (dimension) As explained in Subsection 2.3, \jQ is equal to 1 Q = 0.25 mm, where 'Q' (also called '級') is a unit used in Japanese phototypesetting.
 So one should not change the value of this dimension. - \jH (dimension) There is also a unit called '歯' which equals to 0.25 mm and used in Japanese phototypesetting.

-The dimension \jH stores this length, similar to \jQ. - \ltj@zw (dimension) A temporal register for the 'full-width' of current Japanese font. - \ltj@zh (dimension) A temporal register for the 'full-height' (usually the sum of height of imaginary body and its depth) of current Japanese font. - \jfam (attribute) Current number of Japanese font family for math formulas. - \ltj@curjfnt (attribute) The font index of current Japanese font. - \ltiocharclass (attribute) The character class of Japanese glyph_node. - \lti\text{Qyablshift} (attribute) The amount of shifting the baseline of alphabetic fonts in scaled point (2^{-16} pt) . - $\exists 0$ - \ltj@autospc (attribute) Whether the auto insertion of kanjiskip is allowed at the node. - \ltj@autoxspc (attribute) Whether the auto insertion of xkanjiskip is allowed at the node. - \ltj@icflag (attribute) For distinguishing 'kinds' of the node.
-To this attribute, one of the following value is assigned:
+The dimension \jH stores this length, similar to \jQ. - \ltj@zw (dimension) A temporal register for the 'full-width' of current Japanese font. - \ltj@zh (dimension) A temporal register for the 'full-height' (usually the sum of height of imaginary body and its depth) of current Japanese font.

+\jfam (attribute)

+- \ltj@curjfnt (attribute) The font index of current Japanese font. - \ltj@charclass (attribute) The character class of Japanese glyph_node.

+ltj@yablshift (attribute) The amount of shifting the baseline of alphabetic fonts in scaled point (2^{-16} pt) .

+ltj@ykblshift (attribute) The amount of shifting the baseline of Japanese fonts in scaled point (2-16 pt).

+\ltj@autospc (attribute) Whether the auto insertion of kanjiskip is allowed at the node.

+\ltj@autoxspc (attribute) Whether the auto insertion of xkanjiskip is allowed at the node.

-ITALIC (1) Glues from an itaric correction (\/).
-This distinction of origins of glues (from explicit \kern, or from \/) is needed in the insertion process of xkanjiskip.
+ITALIC (1) Glues from an itaric correction $(\backslash/)$.
+This distinction of origins of glues (from explicit \backslash kern, or from $\backslash/$) is needed in the insertion process of xkanjiskip.